-There are myriad VR headsets available these days, and they’re paired with increasingly impressive gaming titles.
+Thanks to the best laptop CPUs and GPUs you'll find in many of today's premium notebooks, the best gaming laptops and best workstation laptops already have the capability of running modest VR tech; all you need is the extra peripheral.
+There are myriad VR headsets to choose from these days, and they’re paired with increasingly impressive games (and social-centric apps).
 Luckily for you, we’ve gotten the chance to test out some of the best ones.
 From standalone goggles to full-room immersion, the limits of your imagination have never been more limitless.

-Looking for a way to escape from real life for a while?
-Feast your eyes on the Oculus Quest 2, an all-in-one VR headset that genuinely knocked our socks off.
-With a growing game library (not to mention a social community that comes along with it), this is the best VR headset you’ll find for the price.
+The Oculus Quest 2 — recently rebranded to Meta Quest 2 — is the best all-in-one VR headset that genuinely knocked our socks off.
+Paired with a growing game library (not to mention the social community that comes along with it), this is the best VR headset you’ll find for the price — with no wires required.

 The best VR headsets you can buy today

-The Oculus Quest 2 puts us leaps and bounds closer to the reality of ubiquitous VR.
+When it comes to the reality of ubiquitous VR, the Meta Quest 2 is leaps and bounds ahead of its competitors.
 Why?
-Because Facebook’s latest headset answers one of our major beefs with VR: affordability.
-And for the price, you get a system with few compromises that supports more than 200 games.
+Because Meta's popular headset answers one of our major beefs with consumer-friendly VR: affordability.
+For the price, you get an adaptable VR platform that supports more than 1,300 games and apps.
 The newest version of this standalone VR headset refines or expands the things we loved about the original.
-It’s lighter, has a higher resolution display, a more powerful processor, more ergonomic controls and expanded social and sharing features, just to name a few.
+It’s not only lighter, but has a higher resolution display, more powerful processor, more ergonomic controls and expanded social and sharing features, just to name a few.
+(Pro tip: for maximum comfort, be sure to splurge on that Elite Strap.)

 Color us impressed.
-The Oculus Quest 2 uses a powerful processor, generous on-board RAM, and a high-resolution display to power plenty of cutting-edge games.
+The Meta Quest 2 uses a powerful processor, generous on-board RAM, and top-notch optics to power plenty of cutting-edge games.
 And the headset offers a surprising amount of customization — from the head straps to the actual configuration.
 (Hell, you can use your hands instead of the controllers, depending on the app.)
 There are still some tweaks Oculus needs to work on, like the battery life and room-scale requirements.
 But for the money, the Oculus Quest 2 is the ambassador VR has been waiting for.

 See our full Oculus Quest 2 review.